-Using the TouchPad
+Using the TouchPad and gestures

-The TouchPad allows you to navigate the computer screen by using simple finger movements.
+The TouchPad allows you to navigate the computer screen and control the pointer by using simple finger movements.
 You can customize the touch gestures by changing settings, button configurations, click speed, and pointer options.
+You can also view demonstrations of TouchPad gestures.

 From the Start screen, type control panel, select Control Panel, and then select Hardware and Sound.
-Under Devices and Printers, right-click Mouse.
+Under Devices and Printers, select Mouse.